A nonconforming primal hybrid finite element method for the two-dimensional vector Laplacian: Introduction

 where $n$ is the outer unit normal vector field on the boundary.
 The strong form of \eqref{e:primal} is the boundary value problem

 noting that $ - \nabla \nabla \cdot {} + \nabla \times \nabla \times {} = - \Delta $ is the negative vector Laplacian.

 It is well established that conforming finite element methods for \eqref{e:primal} have severe difficulties.
-For instance, a finite element approximation that is both div- and curl-conforming will also be $ H ^1 $-conforming, but $ \bigl[ H ^1 (\Omega) \bigr] ^2 \subset H ( \operatorname{div} ; \Omega ) \cap H ( \operatorname{curl} ; \Omega ) $ is a proper closed subspace when $ \Omega $ is non-convex.
+For instance, a finite element approximation that is both div- and curl-conforming will also be $ H ^1 $-conforming, but when $ \Omega $ is non-convex, $ \bigl[ H ^1 (\Omega) \bigr] ^2 \subsetneq H ( \operatorname{div} ; \Omega ) \cap H ( \operatorname{curl} ; \Omega ) $ is a proper closed subspace (see, e.g., \citep{BiSo1987,GiRa1986}).
 Consequently, such a method will fail to converge to solutions with reentrant corner singularities.
-Even when $\Omega$ is convex, other problems may arise, e.g., spurious modes for the eigenvalue problem.
+Even when $\Omega$ is convex, other problems may arise, e.g., spurious modes for the eigenvalue problem \citep{BoDuGa1999,ArFaWi2010}.
 For this reason, the primal formulation \eqref{e:primal} is often avoided in favor of mixed formulations of \eqref{e:strong} that are \emph{either} div- or curl-conforming, but not both.

 \citet*{BrCuLiSu2008} developed a $ P _1 $-\emph{nonconforming} primal interior-penalty method that bypasses these difficulties.
 Let $ \mathcal{T} _h $ be a conforming triangulation of $\Omega$, and let $ \mathcal{E} _h $ denote the set of edges, partitioned into interior edges $ \mathcal{E} _h ^\circ $ and boundary edges $ \mathcal{E} _h ^\partial $.
 Denote the broken $ L ^2 $ inner products $ ( \cdot , \cdot ) _{ \mathcal{T} _h } \coloneqq \sum _{ K \in \mathcal{T} _h } ( \cdot , \cdot ) _K $, $ \langle \cdot , \cdot \rangle _{ \mathcal{E} _h ^\circ } \coloneqq \sum _{ e \in \mathcal{E} _h ^\circ } \langle \cdot , \cdot \rangle _e $, and $ \langle \cdot , \cdot \rangle _{ \mathcal{E} _h ^\partial } \coloneqq \sum _{ e \in \mathcal{E} _h ^\partial } \langle \cdot , \cdot \rangle _e $.
 The method of \citep{BrCuLiSu2008} is based on the variational problem